tuyenluong/note-repo/README.md

 ## Guide
 1. Go to "*Global Hotkeys*" file and grasp the basic concept of how to use this note. (*note-repo > Global Hotkeys*)
-2. Each topic you guys want to share must go inside the *Start* folder, if it's a series then create a template in the *Templates* folder.
+2. Each topic you guys want to share must go inside a folder of its own, if it's a series then create a template in the *Templates* folder.